YBL123/sei-group-project/README.md

 ## Overview

 A plant trading social app.
 The time frame for this group project was a week.
 Our group was made up of 4 members.
+Each user has their own portfolio of plants that is diplayed on their profile page.
+The users are able to use the interactive map to see other plant's locations as well as add their own.
+There is a trade feature where users are able to offer a plant from their portfolio in exchange for another user's plant.
+The user who receives this offer is able to accept or decline.
+Users are able to like and comment on other user's plants, as well as being able to communicate through a private chat.

 ## Team